 Why should you interview several business brokers?

 Questions to ask Business Brokers before you hire them;

 - How long have you been a Business Broker, how many businesses have you sold?
+(NOT THIER FIRM) I have seen too many sellers go with the "Big Company" only to get assigned to a brand new broker!
 How many like mine?
 What else do you do for a living or is business brokerage your full-time occupation?
 This is important because in my experience, most business broker are part time in the business and these types of sales are complicated and require a full-time effort.

 - Are you licensed and what Associations do you below to and which certifications do you have?
-This will let you know if they are professionally trained and adhere to standards of ethics that associations such as the IBBA have.
+This will let you know if they are professionally trained and adhere to standards of ethics that associations require.

 - How many listings do you currently have and how many of your listings did you sell last year?
-This is important because many “top producers” have 50 to 70 listings but only sell 10 to 15 per year.
-That means that most of their listing engagements don’t sell and they may be using your listing for advertising “bait” and switch the buyers to other brokers listings that are more salable.
+This is important because many “top producers” have 50 to 70 listings but only sell 8 to 10 per year.
+That means that most of their listing engagements don’t sell and they may be using your listing for advertising “bait and switch" the buyers to other brokers listings that are more salable.

 - Do you have reviews, letters of recommendation, people I can call who you have sold their business?